kikossik/kikossik.github.io/_portfolio/p1-oil-gas-research.md

 Interactive Dashboard
 ---
 I had the opportunity to integrate my research with **CSE 332 - Introduction to Scientific Visualization** class taught by Prof. Mueller, where I created this interactive dashboard.
-It was an awesome learning experience, especially since I had to learn **D3.js** and code everything from scratch – from the axes to the visuals and animations.
+It was a great learning experience, especially since I had to learn **D3.js** and code everything from scratch.
 One thing I noticed, though, is that having too many categories in the bar plot made it tough to see things clearly.
-Looking back, it would’ve been better to keep fewer categories or maybe even just stick to the map as it’s the key element for identifying high-risk areas prone to pipeline damage.
-Overall, I learned a ton about keeping things clear and knowing what to focus on when building a solid graph or dashboard.
+Looking back, it would’ve been better to keep fewer categories or maybe even just stick to the map as it is the key element for identifying high-risk areas prone to pipeline damage.
 ---> View the <a href="https://kikossik.pythonanywhere.com/" target="_blank">full dasbhoard here</a>

 SBU Economics Conference and URECA
 ---
 I got to present my research at the **SBU Economics Conference**, and I also put together a poster for **URECA** as part of the <a href="https://www.stonybrook.edu/commcms/vertically-integrated-projects/teams/_team_page/team_page.php?team=Engineering%20Adaptation%20to%20Climate%20Change%20(EACC)" target="_blank">**EACC VIP**</a> team with Prof. Halada.
 It was a great experience getting our project out there for more people to see.
-I have attached my poster below, where you can see my work in researching about the topic and creating visualizations to help capture the story better.
+I have attached my poster below, where you can see my work in researching about the topic and creating more visualizations to help capture the story better.
 <img src='/images/poster.PNG'>